 He has also grabbed the attention of UEFA who have included him in their list of the 50 young stars to follow this season.

 Valenciano from the small town of Almussafes, Abel started with Valencia before joining the Barcelona Academy as a 12-year-old

 An old-fashioned number nine, he plays in a similar style to Robert Lewandowski and has also been compared to a young Marco Van Basten.

 According to Diario Sport, he has already attracted the attention of a number of Premier League clubs including Arsenal, Chelsea and Man City.

 In fact, he is so highly rated by the club, that in June when he extended his contract for a further three seasons with an optional two more, they also included a staggering 100m€ buyout clause.
 This is in place to deter any bids to entice him away from the Camp Nou.

-Although hampered by injuries, he is now back to full fitness and is expected to feature in the first team at some point in the season.
-If he does he will be the first player from La Masia since Sergi Roberto to nail down a place in the first team.
+Although hampered by injuries, he is now back to full fitness and has made his debut in the first team.
+If he goes on to become a regular, he will be the first player from La Masia since Sergi Roberto to nail down a place in the first team.

 Aleñá is a different kind of midfielder.
 With a great left foot, he is strong and not afraid to take players on.
 Furthermore, he is not afraid to come inside and use his technical ability to shoot from outside the box